ProteinsWebTeam/interpro-docs/docs/entries_info.rst

 Jaccard and containment indexes.
 These relationships are shown in the Overlapping homologous superfamilies/Overlapping entries section on the InterPro entry pages.
 More information is available in the corresponding `train online section <https://www.ebi.ac.uk/training/online/course/genome3d-annotations-interpro/homologous-superfamily-entry-type-in-interpro/what-are-overlapping-entries/>`_.

+****
+Ontologies
+****

+InterPro uses several standards and ontologies:

+- the `NCBI Taxonomy <//www.ncbi.nlm.nih.gov>`_  for taxa: the NCBI assigns unique taxonomic identifiers for all organisms (taxa) that are represented in UniProtKB.
+As these taxonomic identifiers are stable, InterPro uses them to let user search the resource by organism;
+- the `Gene Ontology (GO) <//www.geneontology.org>`_ for functions, processes, cellular components: InterPro2Go (https://doi.org/10.1093/database/bar068) is manually-created mappings between InterPro entries and GO terms.
+Where an InterPro entry hits a set of functionally similar proteins, GO terms describing the conserved function or location are associated with the InterPro entry.
+- the Nomenclature Committee of the `International Union of Biochemistry and Molecular Biology <//www.iubmb.org/>`_ (NC-IUBMB) via `IntEnz <https://www.ebi.ac.uk/intenz/>`_: Enzyme Commission (EC) numbers describe enzyme-catalyzed reactions and are available in UniProtKB (e.g. `P17050 <https://www.uniprot.org/uniprotkb/P17050/entry>`_). when an InterPro entry hits reviewed/Swiss-Prot proteins annotated with EC numbers, the EC numbers are assigned to the InterPro entry.
+- `Reactome <//reactome.org>`_ and `MetaCyc <//metacyc.org/>`_ for pathways.
+Where an InterPro entry hits a reviewed/Swiss-Prot protein involved in a pathway described by Reactome, the pathway is assigned to the InterPro entry.
+As reactions in MetaCyc include EC numbers, InterPro uses EC numbers assigned to an entry (as described above) and to a metabolic pathway to link InterPro entries and MetaCyc pathways.

 .. |F| image:: /images/entry_types/family.png
   :alt: Family entry type icon